Summer Enrichment Opportunities

 Cost: $125

 The MSJ Middle School Leadership Camp is a three-day program open to rising 7th, 8th, and 9th graders.
 The camp offers an opportunity for students looking to grow in areas of leadership in a fun and challenging environment.
-Led by Mr. Bianco, Director of Student Life at MSJ, and other Mount faculty members, this program seeks to develop skills in leaders faithful to Catholic principles and values and the Xaverian charism.
+Led by Mount faculty members and upperclassmen, this program seeks to develop skills in leaders faithful to Catholic principles and values and the Xaverian charism.
 Attendees will participate in seminars, small group discussions, and team-building activities, and will also have the opportunity to hear from guest speakers.
 This program emphasizes basic leadership theory, the development of leadership skills, and values-based leadership.

 • Model United Nations